linuxsimba/linuxsimba.github.io/_source/_posts/2015-07-12-loading-latest-vagrant-plugins.md

 Vagrant plugin status will say the plugin installed is _version constrained_.
-So this way you can tell the plugin didn not come from the main rubygem repository.
+So this way you can tell the plugin did not come from the main rubygem repository.

 ```
 $ /usr/bin/vagrant plugin list